jwinarske/sdbus-cpp-examples/README.md

 ## Updating proxy files

-Build project once for artifact `sdbus-c++-xml2cpp`.
+Build this project once for artifact `sdbus-c++-xml2cpp`.

     ./generate.sh

-If you re-generate interfaces with different version of sdbus-cpp, likely you will need to make source code changes.
+If you re-generate interfaces with a different version of sdbus-cpp, likely you will need to make source code changes.
 This is the primary reason for using sdbus-cpp as a submodule.

+## Connecting to the system bus of a remote target

+Share unix socket of remote device

+    ssh -nNT -L /root/dbus_on_local:/run/dbus/system_bus_socket root@raspberrypi5.lan

+Install d-spy, run as root

+    sudo d-spy

+Select Bus Names `v` `Connecto to Other Bus` using:

+    unix:path=/root/dbus_on_local